 Looking to upgrade your computer?
-See our latest Best Buy laptops.
+Browse all the best laptops from our tests.

 If you use multiple computers in your daily life, this feature might interest you.
 Anything you select and copy will also be uploaded to a cloud service, allowing you to paste it on any other computer you’re logged in on.
 This is useful for moving small files or blocks of text instead of having to email them to yourself.